 Our approach to conduct is based on the model of mercy through which students are encouraged, supported, confronted and guided as modeled by the life and teachings of Jesus Christ.
 In understanding this model, we attempt to be in active relationship with students as they make life choices and experience life consequences.

 The RD Council is made up of resident directors.
 This council reviews student issues that appear to be first-time infractions or clear infractions.
-The RD Council may render accountability and support (in the form of CAS and/or fines) or refer students to the Student Development Committee (SDC).
+The RD Council may render accountability and support (in the form of CAS and/or fines) or refer students to the Student Development Council (SDC).
 The RD Council cannot suspend or dismiss students.

 SDC addresses violations to community standards.
 SDC consists of the dean of students, a faculty representative, a staff representative and two student representatives.
 Responses to violations may include CAS, a fine or work/community service requirement, other penalties as appropriate to each case, suspension or dismissal.

 - Community Accountability and Support* (CAS) means:

 - Student’s progress and behavior are closely monitored.

 - Parents or guardians, academic advisor, dean of student success and athletic coaches are notified that the student is on CAS.

 - Student may be required to attend counseling or therapy, complete an evaluation or participate in other supportive type services.